nathalia45/herbsjs.github.io/docs/tutorial/new-project.md

 ## Introduction to Herbs

-Herbs helps you to build backend applications faster and given more value for your domain and business logic.
-You can found more about in [What's Herbs?](/docs).
+Herbs helps you to build backend applications faster and give more value for your domain and business logic.
+You can find out more about in [What's Herbs?](/docs).

 To help in the setup process, Herbs has the [`herbs-cli`](https://github.com/herbsjs/herbs-cli) which start up a new project scaffolding.